datalayer/core/README.md

 > Datalayer core.

-The Datalayer package provides core features to other Datalayer packages.
+Datalayer is the base foundation package used by many other Datalayer packages.
 It contains base application classes and configuration inherited by other projects.

+It is also the meta package to get the other Datalayer packages installed.

+It also ships a JupyterLab extension to inspect the JupyterLab's internal strutures like plugin graph, file types, models and widgets.

 ## Develop